carpentries/instructor-training/files/rubric.md

 [_] A few times a year
 [_] Never or almost never

-18. How often would you expect to teach on Software or Data Carpentry Workshops after this training?
+18. How often would you expect to teach Carpentry Workshops after this training?

 [_] Not at all